ttalvitie/browservice/README.md

 ## Setup

 A Browservice setup consists of two machines; the Browservice proxy server and the client.
-Currently, Linux is the only supported operating system for the proxy server; the supported CPU architectures are x86_64, ARM and ARM64.
+Currently, supported operating systems for the proxy server are Linux (x86_64, ARM and ARM64) and Windows (x86 and x86_64).
 The proxy server should also have sufficient memory and CPU performance to run the Chromium browser.
-Due to the Linux kernel features required by the Chromium security sandbox, it is difficult to get the Browservice proxy to run in a Docker container; you should use a Linux virtual machine instead (or WSL 2 on Windows).
+Due to the Linux kernel features required by the Chromium security sandbox, it is difficult to get the Browservice proxy to run in a Docker container; users of operating systems other than Linux or Windows should typically run the Browservice proxy server in a Linux virtual machine.

 For the client, many different operating systems and browsers should work, but the greatest chance of success is achieved using an OS-browser-combination that is close to one of the entries in the [table of supported client browsers](#supported-client-browsers).
 The performance of the different client browsers have not been benchmarked, but as a rule of thumb for Windows systems, the newest version of Internet Explorer available for the system is typically the fastest.